ADGEfficiency/energy-py-linear/docs/docs/assets/battery.md

 # Battery

-Dispatch an electric battery operating in wholesale price arbitrage using `epl.Battery`:
+Optimize an electric battery operating in wholesale price arbitrage using `epl.Battery`:

 ```python
 import energypylinear as epl